 In most German states the language skills must be the same irrespective if you apply for full or limited registration (see question 21).
-Exceptions are made in the following states:
+Exceptions are made only in Hamburg where you need a B2 exam (CEFR) from a recognised language school.

-- Baden-Württemberg: B2 exam (CEFR) from a recognised language school.
-The medical German language exam of the State Chamber of Physicians Baden-Württemberg has to be passed within six months. - Bremen: B2 exam (CEFR) from a recognised language school and personal conversation with the registration authority. - Hamburg: B2 exam (CEFR) from a recognised language school.
 In case of a possible extension of the limited registration over one year the medical German language exam of the State Chamber of Physicians Hamburg has to be passed.

 Please note that the requirements can change anytime.
-Furthermore, some registration authorities might consider exceptions form the rule in special cases.
+Furthermore, some registration authorities might consider exceptions from the rule in special cases.
 Therefore, the competent registration authority should be contacted beforehand.